 Marinade

-• Shaoxing Wine: adds a vinegary, spicy and caramel-like flavor.
-You can find Shaoxing wine at your local Asian grocery store or online.
+Shaoxing Wine: adds a vinegary, spicy, and caramel-like flavor.

-• Light Soy Sauce: light soy sauce is key for a touch of umami and salt.
+Light Soy Sauce: light soy sauce is key for a touch of umami and salt.
 The light soy sauce makes sure that the chicken will not end up too dark after frying.
-I always use Lee Kum Kee’s Premium Soy Sauce.

-• Five Spice Powder: is a mix of star anise, cloves, cinnamon, Sichuan peppercorns and fennel.
-You can find five spice powder at your local grocery store or online.
-Five spice is the main ingredient that gives the fried chicken that delicious savory warm flavor.
+Five-Spice Powder is a mix of star anise, cloves, cinnamon, Sichuan peppercorns, and fennel.
+It is the main ingredient that gives fried chicken a delicious, savory, warm flavor.

 Batter

-• Sweet Potato Flour: or thick sweet potato starch has larger granules than regular flour and gives the fried popcorn chicken that distinctive raggedy, crunchy exterior.
-Make sure to select the bag that has chunky granules for those extra crispy bites.
-Since sweet potato flour is a starch, it gives the chicken a crispier coating because there is no gluten in it.
+Sweet Potato Flour: thick sweet potato starch has larger granules than regular flour and gives the fried popcorn chicken that distinctive raggedy, crunchy exterior.
+Make sure to select the bag that has chunky granules for those extra-crispy bites.

 Seasoning Mixture